karma-exchange-org/karma-exchange/README.md

 Requires [Apache Maven](http://maven.apache.org) 3.1 and JDK 7 in order to run.

-To build, run

-    mvn package

-Building will run the tests, but to explicitly run tests you can use the test target

-    mvn test

 To start the app, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/)

     mvn appengine:devserver